COVID-19 pandemic in Macau

+At a press conference on 5 January 2023, the Macau Health Bureau director Alvis Lo Iek Long stated that COVID-19 had become an endemic disease in Macau, and announced the cancellation of almost all entry curbs and measures.
+The statement followed a transition period that began on 8 December 2022 with the gradual easing of transmission curbs.

 Timeline

 First wave

 On 22 January 2020, Macau confirmed two COVID-19 cases, that of a 52-year-old woman and of a 66-year-old man, both from Wuhan.

-On the morning of 26 January, the Macau Health Bureau confirmed three additional cases: that of a 58-year-old woman arriving from Hong Kong on 23 January after travelling to Wuhan, and of two women, aged 21 and 39, both arriving in Macau on 22 January via the Lotus Bridge; all three were residents of Wuhan.
+On the morning of 26 January, the Macau Health Bureau confirmed three additional cases: that of a 58-year-old woman arriving from Hong Kong on 23 January after travelling to Wuhan, and of two women, age 21 and 39, both arriving in Macau on 22 January via the Lotus Bridge; all three were residents of Wuhan.
 The Macau government has since temporarily closed all schools and universities, and has imposed border controls with temperature checks.
 The government also declared the closing of several venues to limit the possible spread of the virus, including several entertainment venues and planned Lunar New Year performances.

 On 27 January, a 15-year-old boy, the son of one of the previously confirmed patients, was declared the sixth case of the virus in Macau.
 The next day, the seventh case was announced, that of a 67-year-old woman, a resident of Wuhan who travelled to Guangzhou before entering Macau through the Barrier Gate checkpoint.

 On 6 March, all 10 confirmed patients with the virus had recovered.
 According to authorities, however, there are still 224 people in isolation, 6 in quarantine, and 58 Macau residents who have been to South Korea and Italy also isolated.

 On 7 March, the Philippines announced that an airlift operation will be launched to bring home 167 Filipinos working in Macau.